 What AMH for ovarian reserve testing reveals about a woman’s fertility

 Thanks to leading-edge research and advanced medical diagnostic tools, reproductive endocrinologists have access to sophisticated tests that help them better assess a woman’s fertility.
-7 This estimate is also referred to as ovarian reserve.
+Doctors also call this estimate ovarian reserve.

 AMH and the ovarian reserve connection

 When a woman has a diminished ovarian reserve (DOR) her fertility is compromised, decreasing her chances for becoming pregnant.
 To estimate how many eggs a woman has remaining, fertility specialists perform a blood test to check AMH levels.
-AMH is produced in ovarian follicles, pouch-like sacs that contain immature eggs.
+Ovarian follicles (pouch-like sacs that contain immature eggs) produce AMH.
 During each 28-day ovarian cycle, the follicles release one mature egg with the potential to be fertilized.
 A higher AMH value indicates that the woman has a large follicle pool, and therefore, a good number of eggs remaining that can increase the likelihood of becoming pregnant on her own or responding well to fertility treatment.

 Women who can benefit from the AMH test fall into one of the following three categories: